Botanical Name: Aquilaria agollocha

 Aroma: Deep exotic, rich, sweet, warm, musky, woodsy, smokey

-Blends well with: all florals, woods and spice oils; Rose Otto, Rose Absolute, Myrrh, Sandalwood, Tuberose absolute, Pink Lotus absolute, Jasmine Absolute, Jasmine Sambac Absolute, Pink Peppercorn, Cinnamon
+Blends well with: all florals, woods and spice oils; Rose Otto, Rose Moroc, Myrrh, Sandalwood, Tuberose absolute, Pink Lotus absolute, Jasmine grand absolute, Jasmine sambac absolute, Pink Peppercorn, Cinnamon Bark, Siam Wood (Pemou)

 Also known also as aloeswood, agar, oud, oudh, oodh, Agarwood is the result of the aquilaria tree becoming infected with a type of mold.
 In normal growth, the heartwood of the aquilaria tree is relatively light and pale colored; but once the infection invades the heartwood and progresses, the tree produces a dark aromatic resin in a defensive response to the parasitical mold attack.
 The result of the naturally occurring defensive mechanism culminates with the heartwood becoming very dense, dark, and resin embedded.
 The parasitical infection and subsequent decomposition is a very slow process that can take several hundred years in natural habitat.